-The film program balances instruction in creating films and videos with courses in film history, aesthetics, and cultural criticism.
-We offer numerous hands-on opportunities on-campus for you to put into practice what you’ve learned.
+The film studies program balances instruction in creating films and videos with courses in film history, aesthetics, and cultural criticism.
+We offer numerous hands-on opportunities on and off campus for you to put into practice what you’ve learned.

-Hollins provides one of the most extensive programs in film studies in Virginia.
+Hollins provides one of the most extensive film studies programs in Virginia.
 Explore classic Hollywood cinema, experimental cinema, and world cinema.
-An array of courses examine the films of individual directors, such as Ingmar Bergman or Alfred Hitchcock.
+An array of courses examines the films of individual directors, such as Ingmar Bergman or Alfred Hitchcock.
 Visiting scholars and filmmakers supplement the curriculum and screen their work at Hollins.

 What You'll Learn

 What Makes Hollins' Film Program Unique

 We teach a comprehensive curriculum for film studies and for film/video production.
 Other schools don’t always invest in all these disciplines under one roof.
 Very few schools in the nation offer an undergraduate all-woman film program, particularly a program that includes film/video production.

 – Amy Gerber-Stroh, chair, associate professor of film

 Do Something Original That I Could Relate To

 Hannah Thompson ’20 is generating impressive online buzz with her unconventional approach to the LGBT movie genre.
 Collide, a short film written and directed by Thompson, has been seen more than 510,000 times since it premiered on YouTube in December 2016.